TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

 - LoRa—the SX1276 chip
 - ZWave—USB Controllers
 - ISM (Industrial, Scientific & Medical) Frequency Shift Keying (FSK) at 434 and 915 MHz

-The constructor is expected to initialise the sensor and parameters may be used to provide identification/pin location on the board.

-Typically an update() function will be called in order to get new data from the sensor in order to reduce load when doing multiple reads to sensor data.

 ## Where are the UPM includes in Edison?